PoisonNinja/Hackintosh/README.md

 Make your BIOS match those settings, or as close as possible.
 * Reset to optimized defaults
 * Enable Windows 10 mode.
 This _should_ force the BIOS into UEFI only, but check to make sure
 * Disable VT-d.
-It's useless on Mac.
+It's going to be disabled anyways with `-dart=0`, but it doesn't hurt to be safe.
 * Disable Secure Boot.
 This should be off by default, but check to make sure.
 * Enable XHCI handoff (important!)